vikramkh/course-website-16fa/index.md

     deadline.
 Late written homeworks can be turned in to Laura Fox in Levine 308.
 The final project does not have the same late policy; it has its own late policy, which will be announced with its release.

 Collaboration policy for written homeworks:

-: You are allowed to discuss solutions to problems in groups of three,
+: You are allowed to discuss solutions to problems in pairs,
-    *documenting* who you discussed with at the top of your assignment.
+    *documenting* who you collaborated with at the top of your assignment.
 You are allowed to ask anyone for LaTeX help (for instance, "How do I center a stack of equations?").
 You are **not** allowed to write up the solutions together.
     You must do that by yourself.